Oreste Costa

-Oreste Costa (1851 - 1901) was an Italian painter, active mainly painting genre scenes, landscapes, and still lifes.
+Oreste Costa (1851–1901) was an Italian painter, active mainly painting genre scenes, landscapes, and still lifes.

 Biography

-He was born in Florence, and trained under Antonio Ciseri.
+He was born in Florence, Grand Duchy of Tuscany, and trained under Antonio Ciseri.
 Among his works was a Gli ultimi Sforzi.
 His brother Antonio was also a painter.
 He exhibited frequently in England.
 One of his paintings, a genre scene with tippling elderly peasants is found at the Hillwood museum.